andyeske/FOFA/README.md

 # Fuel-optimal fleet assignment in the Brazilian domestic air transportation system

 This repository provides an overview of the processed datasets and optimization code behind the fuel-optimal fleet assignment (FOFA) model.
-The model is implemented on four Brazilian airlines, although it can be applied on other global airlines, should appropriate modeling data be available.

 ## Fuel-Optimal Fleet Assignment (FOFA) Model